chrisns/talks/PolicyAsVersionedCode.md

 - cns.me
 - talks.cns.me
 - github.com/chrisns
+- learnk8s.io

 ## Chris Nesbitt-Smith <!--fit-->

 <!--

-Thanks for your time, hopefully this has been interesting, you're now free to leave, I'll destroy the evidence of your guilt admissions - no really I will
+I've been Chris Nesbitt-Smith, thanks for your time, you're now free to leave, I'll destroy the evidence of your guilt admissions - no really I will

 Like subscribe whatever the kids do these days on LinkedIn, Github whatever and you can be assured there'll be no spam or much content at all since I'm awful at self promotion especially on social media. cns.me just points at my LinkedIn.

-talks.cns.me contains the this and other talks, they're all open source.
+talks.cns.me contains this and other talks, they're all open source.

 Questions are very welcome on this or anything else, I'll hold the stage as long as I'm allowed, or find me afterwards, I'm pretty thirsty so I'll be over there.
 -->